ROYSAVAR/Poultry-Disease-Detection-using-CNN-Architectures/README.md

 Optional visualizations and performance logs

-##💡 Notes
+## 💡 Notes
 The dataset is not included in this repository due to size constraints.
-You may find a compressed version (e.g., data.zip) instead.

 Be sure to update all dataset paths before running the scripts.

 GPU (CUDA) support is recommended for faster training but not required.

-##📜 License
+## 📜 License
 This project is intended for academic and educational use only.
 Please refer to the Kaggle dataset license for usage rights.